Homemade Italian Spaghetti Sauce Recipe

 Posted at 10:04 AM on Jan 13, 2014 by I am THAT Lady: Mark

-Growing up, we rarely ever used jarred tomato sauce when we had Italian dishes.
-Being young, I never thought anything of it.
-But when I would have pasta at a friend’s house, and they used jarred sauce, I never liked it much.
-My dad was generally the one who always made the sauce; it was one of his favorite things to do on Sunday afternoons.
+Growing up, we rarely used jarred tomato sauce when we had Italian dishes, we always used our own homemade spaghetti sauce recipe.
+Because I was young, I never thought anything of it.
+But when I had pasta at a friend’s house and they used jarred sauce, I never liked it much.
+My dad was generally the one who always made our sauce; it was one of his favorite things to do on Sunday afternoons.

-This recipe was passed down from my Sicilian grandma, it has been used for generations and you can’t mess it up!
-It is so simple, easy and tastes SO much better than the store bought sauce.
+This recipe was passed down from my Sicilian grandma.
+It has been used for generations and you can’t mess it up!
+It is really easy and tastes SO much better than the store bought sauce.
 You can do this in a crockpot as long as you quickly cook the garlic before hand.
-Then place all the ingredients into the crockpot and cook on low for 6 hours.
+Then place all the ingredients into the crockpot and cook on low for six hours.
 If you plan to can this sauce, omit the Parmesan cheese and add that when you warm up the sauce before eating.